LambdaLabs/docsy-lambda-docs/content/en/cloud/get-started-prompt-to-image/index.md

 1. Under **Prompt File**, in the **Choose a prompt file** drop-down menu, choose either **example-random** or **example-standard**.

-Dream Factory will begin continuously generating images, which you can view by clicking **Gallery** in the top navigation bar.
+Dream Factory will begin continuously generating images.
+You can view these images by clicking **Gallery** in the top navigation bar.

 To learn how to create your own prompt files,
 [read Dream Factory's usage documentation](https://github.com/rbbrdckybk/dream-factory#usage).